-The Language Resource Center, located on the second floor of Carnegie Hall, features two computer language labs, a large collection of language software, foreign language films, music, magazines, foreign language dictionaries, and world maps.
-It is directed by Gisele El Khoury who, assisted by her student staff, strives not only to complement the course offerings of The Department of Modern Languages and Literatures but also to promote the innovative use of technology in the language classrooms and their attendant labs.
+The Language Resource Center, located on the second floor of Carnegie Hall, features two language labs, a large collection of language software, foreign language films, music, games, foreign language dictionaries, and world maps.
+It is directed by Gisele El Khoury who, assisted by her student staff, strives not only to complement the course offerings of The Department of World Languages, Cultures & Media but also to promote the innovative use of technology in the language classrooms and their attendant labs.

 - Mondays to Thursdays: 8:30 am to 10 pm